jonatas/blog-sniffer/README.md

 Some results are still repeated as I didn't have the proper time to normalize all the urls before fetch it.
 Feel free to contribute :raised_hands:

-Let's check the worst scenarios we had fetching the data from websites:
+## Worst Scenarios fetching data

+Let's check the average time to download a page grouped by domain:

 ```sql
 SELECl SPLIT_PART(url,'/',3) AS domain, AVG(time_to_fetch) FROM pages GROUP BY 1 ORDER BY 2 DESC LIMIT 10;